-Gargunnock Community Trust Strategy 2020 to 2025
+Gargunnock Community Trust Strategy 2020-25

-Following the completion of the Gargunnock Community Trust Strategy 2020 to 2025.
-This document set out our objectives and action framework over the next four years.
-A key aspect of the strategy is to align the objectives of the Trust and the Windfarm Fund Panel such that there is an integrated and focused approach to investment in the village.
-The Trust Strategy reflects the findings from previous community consultations; however, the intention is to undertake further consultation once this is possible within Scottish Government guidelines.
+The Gargunnock Community Trust Strategy 2020-25 sets out our objectives and action framework for the period up to 2025.
+A key aim of the strategy is to align the objectives of the Trust and the Windfarm Fund Panel such that there is an integrated and focused approach to investment in the village.
+The Trust Strategy reflects the findings from previous community consultations, although further consultation will take place as this strategy is updated and once the local place planning process gets underway in the village.